corsairmarks/planetary_modifier_enhancements/mod/README.md

     * Integrate minor enhancement to the Carbon World spawn chances
     * Use memory optimization feature for effects and triggers
 * 3.1.0 Use triggers for `habitable_planet` and `uninhabitable_regular_planet` instead of copy/pasted, inconsistent lists of planet classes - should also lead to wider compatibility with mods that replace these triggers to support additional planet classes
+* 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate `game_start.2` changes

 ## Source Code